MicrosoftDocs/microsoft-salescopilot-docs/articles/access-settings.md

 If you want to turn off meeting insights storage, follow the same steps to access the **Allow meeting insights** pane and turn off the toggle.
 If you turn off this setting, users will no longer receive any meeting insights, and related features will be hidden.

-## Sales Agent - Lead Research (preview)
+## Lead Research and Outreach (preview)

 [!INCLUDE [preview-banner-section](~/../shared-content/shared/preview-includes/preview-banner-section.md)]

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/preview-note-d365.md)]

-Sales Agent allows sellers to automate lead research and get insights about their leads.
+Lead Research and Outreach allows sellers to automate lead research and get insights about their leads.
 It helps sellers prepare for meetings by providing relevant information about the lead, such as company details and recent news.

-By default, Sales Agent is turned off.
-When you turn it on, you can control whether Sales Agent is available to all sellers or only to specific security groups.
+By default, Lead Research and Outreach is turned off.
+When you turn it on, you can control whether Lead Research and Outreach is available to all sellers or only to specific security groups.

-To turn on Sales Agent:
+To turn on Lead Research and Outreach:

 1. [Open the Sales agent administrator settings](./administrator-settings-sales-app.md#access-administrator-settings).
 1. Under **Environment**, select **Access settings**.